timvisee/barbapappa/docs/specs/products.md

 - `product_id`: reference to a product
 - `bar_id`: optional reference to a bar
 - `offered`: true if the product is offered in the given bar, false if not
-- `created_at`: time the product offer was last created at
+- `created_at`: time the product offer was created at
 - `updated_at`: time the product offer was last updated at

 ### Product translation